 - The median duration of marriage to divorce is 12 years.

 Even though 50% of first marriages end in divorce and 67% of all subsequent marriages end in divorce, I was still getting a divorce at a younger age than the average Australian male was getting married.
 I was married for much less time than average, so it makes sense why it brought about some complicated feelings, including a sense of loss, disconnection, and shame.

 Does It Need to Be This Way?

 I now understand why they say that divorce is risky for men.
-The first 6-12 months after leaving weren’t easy, as I spent a lot, ate unhealthily, drank more than I should have on the weekends, and gained weight.
-I had moved into the city, resumed playing sport and was able to go on some great holidays.
-However I also fell sick whenever I did take some time off, and was generally exhausted by the end of the week, struggling to keep up with all of the administrative duties alongside the hectic lifestyle that I was trying to live.
+The first 6–12 months after leaving weren’t easy, as I spent a lot, ate unhealthily, drank more than I should have on the weekends, and gained weight.
+I moved into the city, resumed playing sport and was able to go on some great holidays.
+However, I also fell sick whenever I did take some time off and was generally exhausted by the end of the week, struggling to keep up with all of the administrative duties alongside the hectic lifestyle that I was trying to live.